Home > Tours > Africa Tours > Benin & Togo Voodoo Discovery (Voodoo Festival)

 The trip ends after breakfast at our hotel in Lome.

-If you would like an airport transfer today, you need to depart from Lome Tokoim International Airport (LFW), which is about 15 minutes' drive from the airport.
+If you'd like an airport transfer today, you'll need to depart from Lome Tokoim International Airport (LFW), which is around a 15-minute drive from the airport.
 (B)

 Trip Inclusions